 "Who decides what the rules are?
 How do we communicate those things out?
 How do we create virtuous feedback cycles so that the people that are adhering to these statements can feedback into the system and we can co-evolve these things over time and make sure that we are staying true to what we need to be delivering?"

 Is governance a form of restriction?

 On the other hand, governance is still governance.
-And once enforcement is set, one may think it could restrict how organizations innovate and potentially obstruct a successful digital transformation.
+And once enforcement is set, one may think it could restrict how organisations innovate and potentially obstruct a successful digital transformation.

 Reinbold argues this is not so.
 "The governance that is applied is not a gate, but it's an aspect of how they empower people to do things better."

-Governance can ensure that APIs are consistent and standardized, thus giving organizations a competitive advantage.
+Governance can ensure that APIs are consistent and standardised, thus giving organizations a competitive advantage.

 However, Reinbold says that achieving perfection is not the goal.